Why work together with colleagues?

 What is a community of practice?

-For Bryk (2017), it is about breaking down the walls of solitary practice and creating safe spaces where teachers share and learn from each other.
+For Bryk (2017)i, it is about breaking down the walls of solitary practice and creating safe spaces where teachers share and learn from each other.
 These are more or less formal spaces for teachers’ professional development, with the aim of improving students’ skills in the long term.
 Teachers share in order to better cope with the difficulties they encounter and build common knowledge.

 In addition, working together can ease the daily workload.